Native Species Return to a Fen

-Approximate cost of the project: $196,000 from the Great Lakes Restoration Initiative
+Approximate cost: $196,000 from the Great Lakes Restoration Initiative

-Key partners (public and private): Great Lakes Restoration Initiative, Kalamazoo Nature Center, Southwest Michigan Land Conservancy, Pierce Cedar Creek Institute, and Fort Custer Training Center
+Key partners: Great Lakes Restoration Initiative, Kalamazoo Nature Center, Southwest Michigan Land Conservancy, Pierce Cedar Creek Institute, and Fort Custer Training Center